getify/asynquence/README.md

 var ASQ = require("asynquence");
 ```

-**Note:** The `ASQ.noConflict()` method really only makes sense when used in a normal browser global namespace environment.
+**Note:** The `ASQ.noConflict()` static function really only makes sense when used in a normal browser global namespace environment.
 It **should not** be used when the node.js or AMD style modules are your method of inclusion.

 ## Usage Examples